 default: A full implementation of the default system.

-baseline-solution: A full implementation of the baseline system.
+baseline: An implementation of your baseline system.

-extension-1, extension-2, …: Full implementations of the extensions, one per group member.
+extension-2, …: Full implementations of the extensions, one per group member.

 grade-dev: A grading script for local evaluation.
-This may be a wrapper around a generic grading script grade.
+This may be a wrapper around a generic grading script

 grade-test: A grading script for leaderboard evaluation.
-This may be a wrapper around a generic grading script grade.
+This may be a wrapper around a generic grading script

 The course staff will review the 3 ideas that you submitted for Milestone 1, and make a recommendation on which of your ideas you ought to pursue.
 For Milestone 2, your job is to get started on that idea with three steps:

 We have also assigned a course staff member to be your mentor.
 You should sign up for a one-on-one meeting with your mentor to talk through your project.

 Since most of the projects that we do in this course are data-driven, it’s very important to have your data ready to go at the outset of a project.
 You should collect all of the data that you’ll need for your term project and split the data into three pieces: